-To be a successful call center manager, it is critical to know how to give positive employee feedback that will strengthen your team and reinforce the right behaviours in the workplace.
+To be a successful call center manager, it is critical to know how to give quality feedback in your call center that will strengthen your team and reinforce the right behaviors in the workplace.

 1. Timing is everything

-For example, if you want your call center agents to take the initiative more and rely on their good judgement instead of running to you with every single problem - praise that behaviour.
+For example, if you want your call center agents to take the initiative more and rely on their good judgement instead of running to you with every single problem - praise that behavior.

 "Jenny, can I give you some feedback?
 When you take care of XXX issue, it takes the load off my back.
 Thanks for taking the initiative and solving the problem on your own.
 I appreciate it."

 Positive praise will lift their mood, make them feel valued and motivate them to take the initiative again in the future.
 Make a regular habit of giving credit where it is due, and you can build a more productive, confident workforce.

 Not all managers instinctively know how to give quality feedback in their call center.
 If your go-to positive feedback line is "good job" it is time to broaden your horizons.
 Chrissy Scivicque from EatYourCareer.com recommends the following when delivering positive specific feedback: